All workshops have been on hold since 2020. There are no planned workshops in 2024.

 Each year, knitters retreat to a Schoolhouse Press workshop (in Marshfield, WI) focused on discussion of a specific topic, determined by a vote at the previous year's workshop.
-In 2020, we are running two fall events.
-The first retreat workshop will be a mini-Knitting Camp focused on seamless yoke shaping and styles and steek techniques, with master knitters Meg Swansen and Amy Detjen.
+When workshops resume, the first retreat workshop will be a mini-Knitting Camp focused on seamless yoke shaping and styles and steek techniques, with master knitters Meg Swansen and Amy Detjen.
 Knitters in a second retreat will gather for a "Knitter's Choice" Project Workshop, which will include discussion of traditional island knitting styles, with master knitters Meg Swansen and Amy Detjen.

 Seamless Yoke Shaping: Participants will each bring a completed circular body and sleeves, knitted to underarm length, with the three parts united.
 This can be a child, adult, or teddy bear sized garment.
 We will discuss 13 different methods available for yoke shaping.
 (If you want to try EZ's New Zealand, or the Nalgar, bring only the finished body…no sleeves.)

 A Steek Intensive: There will be samples of, and demonstrations for, three different steek methods: machine-stitched, crocheted, and needle-felted.
 If this interests you, we recommend that you bring a sampler with 3 or 4 steeks built into it, on which to practice one or more of the methods.